A new surgical procedure helped a Johns Hopkins employee face a serious illness—without a scar.

 Kristin's Treatment Team

 Thyroid cancer is disease in which cancerous cells are found in the tissues of the thyroid gland.
 There are several types of thyroid cancer with varying forms of aggressiveness and prognoses.
-The four types of thyroid cancer are papillary, follicular, medullary and anaplastic.
+Learn about thyroid cancer.

-Thyroid experts in the head and neck endocrine surgery team diagnose and treat patients with a variety of thyroid and parathyroid conditions including tumors, nodules and hyperparythroidism.
-If you have been diagnosed with a thyroid or parathyroid condition, Johns Hopkins can offer you a personalized treatment plan,
+Our experts in the head and neck endocrine surgery team diagnose and treat patients with a variety of thyroid and parathyroid conditions including tumors, nodules and hyperparythroidism.
+Learn about our center.